San Francisco, California

 “What was the highlight?” people ask.
 The question is impossible to answer, so I blurt out whatever pops into my head.
 Reconnecting with my Hmong friends in Sapa.
 The Masai Mara and the Lolomarik Farm in Kenya.
 Exploring the Atacama Desert with Marie.
 The ceremony of the four Buddhas on Inle Lake in Burma.
 Climbing Mt.
 Kilimanjaro.
 Seeing a wild tiger in India.
 Meeting my parents in Buenos Aires.
 Swimming with sea lions in the Galapagos.
 Trekking in Nepal.
 Watching monks collect morning alms in Luang Prabang.
 Coming face-to-face with wild mountain gorillas in Bwindi Impenetrable National Park.
 The Sossusvlei sand dunes in Namibia.
 Flying in a private plane over Africa’s Great Rift Valley.
 Everything about Southeast Asia.

 Those highlights, for some reason, spontaneously appear in my thoughts less often than random, seemingly trivial memories.
 Pouring unlabeled hot sauce on a bowl of noodle soup at a tiny restaurant in Yangon.
 Sitting down at a long wooden table in the lobby of a hostel in Kampala as a cheesy hip-hop song began blasting from surprisingly loud speakers.
 Weaving through crowds of colorfully-dressed indigenous women on the crumbling and chaotic streets of La Paz.
-I can’t explain why, but the small moments mean as much to me as the highlights.
+The small moments mean as much to me as the highlights.

 “How have you been able to digest it all?” asked Larry, my cabin mate in the Galapagos.
 His wise question deserved a simple answer: I haven’t.
 Stopping regularly to work on photos and blog entries helped, but it was impossible to fully appreciate and process such an incredible variety of people and places.
 Certainly not at the time, and maybe never.
 Paul Theroux, one of my favorite travel writers, has said, “It’s only in retrospect that you begin to understand the travel experience,” and there’s a huge amount of truth in that short statement.